-In calendar year 2002, DWD issued 494 violations to 270 PWS for exceedances of MCLs.
-Fifty-nine community and 211 non-community PWS incurred MCL violations.
+In calendar year 2003, DWD issued 544 violations to 326 PWS for exceedances of MCLs.
+Seventy-six community and 250 non-community PWS incurred MCL violations.

-Microbiological: Ninety-five percent of all MCL violations in calendar year 2002 were for microbiological contamination of public water supplies.
+Microbiological: Ninety-three percent of all MCL violations in calendar year 2003 were for microbiological contamination of public water supplies.

-1. Total Coliform - Fifty-two community, 86 non-transient non-community and 119 transient non-community PWS were issued a total of 471 total coliform MCL violations.
+- 1. Total Coliform Sixty-seven community, 75 non-transient non-community and 155 transient non-community PWS were issued a total of 498 total coliform MCL violations.
 A PWS incurs a violation for total coliform when the test result shows the presence of coliform bacteria in the water.
 When a violation occurs, the DWD assists the PWS with identifying the source of the coliform bacteria.
 Total coliforms are common in the environment and are generally not harmful themselves.
 The presence of these bacteria in drinking water, however, generally indicates a problem with the system that should be corrected.
 The problem is often corrected through system improvements and chlorination of the system.
-Forty-eight of the community, 69 of the non-transient non-community and 105 of the transient non-community PWS have now returned to compliance.
-In addition, seven systems that incurred total coliform MCL violations during 2002 no longer meet the definition of a PWS.

-2. Total Coliform Acute - Four community, 7 non-transient non-community and 13 transient non-community PWS were issued a total of 25 total coliform acute MCL violations.
-An acute total coliform violation occurs when fecal coliform or $\underline{E}$ . $\underline{\text{coli}}$ bacteria is detected in the system's water. $\underline{E}$ . $\underline{\text{coli}}$ bacteria are generally not harmful themselves, but their presence in drinking water is serious because they usually are associated with sewage or animal wastes.
+Thirty-seven of the community, 45 of the non-transient non-community and 89 of the transient non-community PWS have now returned to compliance.
+In addition, 11 systems that incurred total coliform MCL violations during 2003 no longer meet the definition of a PWS. - 2.
+Total Coliform Acute -Four non-transient non-community and 6 transient non-community PWS were issued a total of 10 total coliform acute MCL violations.
+An acute total coliform violation occurs when fecal coliform or E. coli bacteria is detected in the system's water.
+E. coli bacteria are generally not harmful themselves, but their presence in drinking water is serious because they usually are associated with sewage or animal wastes.

-PWS must notify customers that $\underline{E}$ . $\underline{coli}$ bacteria have been found in the water, and DWD strongly encourages the system to request that its customers boil their water until the source is free of contamination.
+PWS must notify customers that E. coli bacteria have been found in the water, and DWD strongly encourages the system to request that its customers boil their water until the source is free of contamination.

-For $\underline{E}$ . $\underline{\operatorname{coli}}$ bacteria contamination, DWD assists the PWS with completing a careful inspection of the well and surrounding area.
+For E. coli bacteria contamination, DWD assists the PWS with completing a careful inspection of the well and surrounding area.
 This inspection often reveals the source of the contamination.
 Chlorination of the well and removal of the identified contaminant source usually returns the system to compliance.
-Twenty of the 24 PWS that incurred violations have now returned to compliance and 1 system is no longer a PWS.
-The DWD will continue to work with the remaining 3 PWS while they complete system improvements.
+Five of the ten PWS that incurred violations have now returned to compliance.
+One PWS has connected to another PWS.
+The DWD will continue to work with the remaining 4 PWS while they complete system improvements.
 These improvements should resolve the violations and return them to compliance.

-Chemical and Radionuclides: In calendar year 2002, sixteen PWS in Connecticut incurred 23 violations for MCL exceedances of 7 different regulated chemicals.
+Chemical and Radionuclides: In calendar year 2003, nineteen PWS in Connecticut incurred 36 violations for MCL exceedances of 6 different regulated chemicals.
 Long-term exposure to these chemicals can pose serious risk to public health.
 Additionally, infants can become ill if exposed to high levels of nitrate for a short period of time.